ritamdas2/CovidWebApp/README.md

 |
 ├── Admin Dashboard
 | - informational COVID data (API)
-| - all user information
+| - all user information (At Risk/Not at Risk, location, & email ID)
 |

 ```